tvsnarayana/tech-interview-handbook/algorithms/README.md

 - When you are asked to traverse a tree by level, use depth-first search.
 - Sometimes it is possible that your recursive function needs to return two values.
 - If the question involves summation of nodes along the way, be sure to check whether nodes can be negative.
 - You should be very familiar with writing pre-order, in-order and post-order traversal recursively.
 As an extension, challenge yourself by writing them iteratively.
-Sometimes interviews do ask candidates for the iterative approach, especially if they finish writing the recursive approach too fast. 😂
+Sometimes interviewers do ask candidates for the iterative approach, especially if they finish writing the recursive approach too fast. 😂

 **Binary Tree**